ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 while TDD, is shown to keep test cases to a minimum, this post explains some other ways tests can be organize

 The goal with testing is to make it as english sentence like as possible.

 You want someone who has not seen codebase to read your tests and understand what your code does.
 In that way, testing is a documentation for your code.

 Here are some strategies to achieve it.

-# Prefix name of test classes with Unit/Inte

-This will help limit scope of the test class to be certain types of tests

 # Have Fluent Assertions

 Libraries like AssertJ make it easy to write tests which sound like english

+# Prefix name of test classes with Unit/Inte/System

+This will help limit scope of the test class to be certain types of tests

+Aim for 70/20/10 split between these tests [^7]

 # Create Test Data Generator Method or Builder